Microbicides for HIV Prevention

 In January 2021, the World Health Organization recommended the dapivirine ring for women at substantial risk of acquiring HIV.

-Two studies of a vaginal ring that contains dapivirine – an HIV drug called a non-nucleoside reverse transcriptase inhibitor (NNRTI) – showed a modest reduction in women getting HIV, but little benefit to younger women.
+Two studies of a vaginal ring that contains dapivirine – an HIV drug called a non-nucleoside reverse transcriptase inhibitor (NNRTI) – showed a modest reduction in women acquiring HIV, but little benefit to younger women.
 Many younger study participants did not use the ring as prescribed – were not adherent – and therefore saw little protection.
 However, adherence increased over time, suggesting that women may have needed some time to become familiar with the new technology.

 Vaginal and Rectal Gels

 Studies of a gel that contains the HIV drug Viread (tenofovir) and is inserted into the vagina have shown conflicting results.
 While the gel seemed promising at first, a second study was stopped early because it did not prevent acquisition of HIV.
 However, this was mostly because women did not use the gel as they had been told to do.
-Researchers are now trying to understand why so few women used these gels as directed to help them identify more acceptable and effective prevention methods.
+Researchers are now trying to understand why so few women used this gel as directed to help them identify more acceptable and effective prevention methods.

 A version of the tenofovir gel designed for rectal (in the "butt") use has also been tested.
 Overall, more participants who were told to use the gel only before and after sex used it properly compared to participants who were told to use it every day.
 Rectal gels containing dapivirine and maraviroc (two HIV drugs) are currently in development or being tested.
 Scientists are also studying vaginal gels containing dapivirine, dapivirine plus maraviroc, and dapivirine plus darunavir.